 - Rotator cuff injuries occur frequently in anterior dislocations; in younger patients, around a third have at least one tear

 Imaging forms the bulk of investigations required for shoulder dislocations.
-Plain radiographs are usually adequate in the acute setting; a trauma series is required, comprising anterior-posterior, Y-scapular, and axial views
+Plain radiographs are usually adequate in the acute setting; a trauma shoulder series is required, with at least 2 views performed, comprising anterior-posterior, Y-scapular, and/or axial views

-Anterior dislocations can usually be spotted on the AP film as it is visibly out of joint, the Y-scapular view also will confirm that it is anteriorly dislocated.
-Remember, it is important to check for concurrent bony injuries too, as discussed above.
+Anterior dislocations can usually be spotted on the anterior-posterior film as the humeral head is visibly out of glenoid fossa, and the Y-scapular view also can confirm this.
+It is important to remember to check for concurrent bony injuries too.

 The ‘light bulb sign’ suggests posterior dislocation (Figure 3), as the humerus is fixed in internal rotation.
 The Y view is very useful for differentiating between anterior and posterior dislocations.

-If labral and rotator cuff injuries are suspected, an MRI of the shoulder may also be warranted for further investigation and classification.
+If labral or rotator cuff injuries are suspected, an MRI of the shoulder may also be warranted for further investigation and classification.

 Management should initially be an A to E trauma assessment of the patient, as dislocations frequently occur following trauma, ensuring to also stabilise and examine for other injuries.
-Provide good appropriate analgesia, as this will aid in definitive management of the dislocation too.
+Provide appropriate analgesia, as this will aid in the management of the dislocation too.

 As with most orthopaedic conditions, the principle is reduction, immobilisation and rehabilitation.
-For shoulder dislocations, a closed reduction, such as the Hippocratic method, should be performed by a trained specialist, involving orthopaedics early before attempting any reduction.
+For shoulder dislocations, a closed reduction, such as the Hippocratic method, should be performed by a trained specialist.

 Ensure to assess the neurovascular status both pre- and post-reduction.
-Any failed closed reduction may warrant attempted manipulation under anaesthesia in theatres.
+A failed closed reduction may require manipulation under anaesthesia.

-Once reduced, the arm should be placed in to a broad-arm sling; the length of immobilisation is still controversial for anterior dislocation; typically 2 weeks is used, however longer may be warranted for posterior dislocations.
+Once reduced, the arm should be placed in to a broad-arm sling; the length of immobilisation is debated for anterior dislocation, however is typically 2 weeks with early physiotherapy

 All dislocations require physiotherapy aiming to restore range of movement, functionality and to strengthen the rotator cuff and pericapsular musculature.
-Future surgical treatment may be warranted for recurrent pain, instability, large Hill-Sachs defects, or large (bony) Bankart lesions.
+Future surgical treatment may be warranted for ongoing shoulder pain, recurrent dislocations, joint instability, large Hill-Sachs defects, or large (bony) Bankart lesions.

 Despite treatment, chronic pain, limited mobility, stiffness, and recurrence are possible; unfortunately, recurrence is still relatively common, particularly in those who continue high risk activities.